tasmota/decode-config/README.md

 decode-config -c my.conf -d tasmota-4281 --restore-file Config_@f_@v
 ```

-> Please note that the placeholders in restore only work as long as the underlying data of the device has not changed between backup and restore, since **decode-config** must first read them from the file or the device to replace the placeholders.
+> Placeholders used in restore filenames only work as long as the underlying data of the device has not changed between backup and restore, since **decode-config** first read them from the config file or the device to replace it.

 #### Restore subset of data

 If you use the default JSON format for backup files you can also use files containing a subset of configuration data only.

-Example: You want to change the data for location (altitude, latitude, longitude) only, use a JSON file with the content
+Example: You want to change the data for location (altitude, latitude, longitude) only, create a JSON file `location.json` with the content

 ```json
 {